sinsin1998/Assignment_1/README.md

 **Due Date:** 12 March 2025

-## Overview
-We process the datasets seperately, started with Urban and followed with Opensky!

 # AAE6102 Assignment 1

 ## Satellite Communication and Navigation (2024/25 Semester 2)

-### The Hong Kong Polytechnic University
-**Department of Aeronautical and Aviation Engineering**

-**Due Date:** 13 March 2025

 ## Overview
 This assignment focuses on processing **GNSS Software-Defined Receiver (SDR) signals** to develop a deeper understanding of **GNSS signal processing**.
 Students will analyze **two real Intermediate Frequency (IF) datasets** collected in different environments: **open-sky** and **urban**.
 The urban dataset contains **multipath and non-line-of-sight (NLOS) effects**, which can degrade positioning accuracy.